designforliterature/web/README.md

 This is an HTML5/CSS3/JS/ANGULARJS client for browsers.

 #### Web Server
-A NODEJS/EXPRESS service.
+A NODEJS service.
 It handles basic client processing (templates, data translation, user authentication, etc.)

 #### Exchange Service